 Fibrous cell membranes prevent the rapid release of sugar from the cells, but over-cooking destroys these cellulose membranes, which is why (for example) raw carrots have a very low Glycemic Index, but cooked carrots have a high GI.
 Whole brown rice is good for you but eating refined white rice is like eating neat sugar.
 Ditto pasta, breakfast cereals and various grains.

-The colourful Mediterranean diet, or Rainbow Diet, involves the slow release of glucose avoiding glucose rushes which can have a number of disastrous effects, not just increasing insulin and chronic inflammation levels.
+The colourful Mediterranean diet, or Rainbow Diet, and all those fibrous cell walls causes the slow release of glucose, avoiding glucose rushes which can have a number of disastrous effects, not just causing insulin spikes and chronic inflammation levels.
 Glucose can stimulate, cause and spread cancer.

 Cardiovascular experts, Dr. Chauncey Crandall in the USA and the UK’s Dr. Aseem Malhotra have both argued that without this glucose-insulin-inflammatory effect, arteries would not inflame and fat would not stick to them.